 While we all have a couple of bad Mondays, hard weeks, and even bad quarters, a toxic work environment is like reliving a challenging Monday every single day without rest.
 Does the thought of work make you tired or gives you low morale?
 Then that is more than just normal work-stress.

 Don’t get caught off-guard.
-Here are some signs of a toxic workplace.
+Here are some signs of a toxic workplace environment.
+As well as some ideas for helping you get out out of these situations.

 So, how can you tell that your workplace has poor communication?